 Paola didn't speak a word of English but there is an international language when it comes to the love of good food!

-We sat outside and ordered a Caprese salad which was delicious – to me that dish is the epitome of simple Tuscan food.
-Nothing fancy about it, just extremely fresh ingredients, no sauces to hide behind, the ingredients speak for themselves.
+We sat outside and ordered a Caprese salad which was delicious – to me, that dish is the epitome of simple Tuscan food.
+Nothing fancy about it, just extremely fresh ingredients, and no sauces to hide behind, the ingredients speak for themselves.

 I had lasagna, simply made, and delicious.

 I had hesitated between that and boar stew, but as we were eating outside under the sun, I thought it would be too heavy, although lasagna is not exactly light!
 When I saw a man behind Mr. Misadventures being served stew, I had total food envy and I am [obviously] still thinking about it!